bgord/knowledge/README.md

 - Flutter scoped_model model declaration and usage
 - Generate icons for iOS app
 - Change iOS app name in Flutter
+- Add splash screen in Android
+- Add splash screen in iOS

 ### [git](git.md)
 - Checkout the 5-th last branch from the checkout history